November 20, 2012

 Giger guitar WIP

 Still fiddling about with how far I can go with diluting Inspire paint.
 With the black it is quite extreme actually; I fill the paint cup of my Iwata Custom Micron SB for 2/3 rd with thinner and then dip the tip of a pipette in the bottle of black paint for approximately one centimeter twice and then stir the mix.
 If you dilute it even more the risk of blowing away the base layer underneath your image becomes too big if you stay in one spot too long.
-As you can see coverage is still good, glitches are very easy to repair while the diluted paint allows to spray very thin lines and gradually buid an area or line to the desired intensity.
+As you can see coverage is still good, glitches are very easy to repair while the diluted paint allows to spray very thin lines and gradually build an area or line to the desired intensity.
 As a bonus incorrectly applied lines and areas or unwanted over-spray of thinly diluted paint can be ...erased... accurately with a soft eraser.
 The underlying base layers hold up extremely well!

 Air pressure is important; Inspire allows to use extremely low pressures.
 I tune it so that paint and air just come out of the airbrush, then up it a notch (1/8 th of a turn or so) and this will make the airbrush spray lines as thin as a hair.
 Using low air pressure requires building an image in several / many layers.
 This is the best way to paint (in French, but best description around); not only can you get the exact right nuance, but the thinly diluted paint and low air pressure allows to work extremely accurate.